mtrencseni/rxe/README.md

 )
 ```

+Note how rxe allows the `decimal` regex to be re-used in the `coord` pattern!
 Although it's more code, it's much more readable.

 Suppose you want to support arbitrary number of whitespace.
 The diff for this change will be:

 ```python
 coord = (rxe